-- (1) BIOL 112 Ecology, Evolution and Conservation

-- (2) BIOL 113 Diversity of Life

-- (3) FORE 111 Trees, Forests and the Environment

-- (4) FORE 121 Forests and People

-- (5) FORE 131 Trees in the Landscape

-- (6) FORE 141 Forest Growth and Measurements

-- (7) FORE 151 Commercial Aspects of Forestry

-- (8) Either

-- (a) STAT 111 Statistics 1, or

-- (b) STAT 112 Statistics 1B, or

-- (c) STAT 131 Statistics 1A

-- (9) CHEMISTRY any 18 points at 100-level

-- Students enrolling in Forestry Intermediate at Canterbury must complete FORE 111 and FORE 121.
-Students completing the First Forestry Examination at another university should complete FORE 102 as part of their examination, in lieu of FORE 111 and FORE 121.
-FORE 102 is also available for students who are not intending to do Forestry and who are unable to attend FORE 111 or FORE 121 on campus. - 2.
-A student can obtain credit for only one of the following courses: FORE 101, FORE 102, FORE 103 and FORE 104, and these courses are restricted against FORE 111 and FORE 121. - 3.
-A minimum equivalent of 117 points in approved courses is required to complete the First Forestry Examination. - 4.
-A candidate who has failed to gain a pass in all the courses of the First Forestry Examination or a pass in the Examination as a whole may, with the approval of the Dean of Engineering and Forestry, be permitted to repeat the course or courses failed or enrol for approved substitutes concurrently with courses of the Second Forestry Examination. - 5.
-The Dean of Engineering and Forestry on taking into account the academic record of a candidate may approve an alternative course of study.
-Candidates prevented from taking a course through limitation of entry or unavailability at another university should consult the Dean about suitable alternatives.
+- (1) BIOL 112 Ecology, Evolution and Conservation - (2) BIOL 113 Diversity of Life - (3) FORE 111 Trees, Forests and the Environment - (4) FORE 131 Trees in the Landscape - (5) FORE 141 Forest Growth and Measurements - (6) FORE 151 Commercial Aspects of Forestry - (7) STAT 101 Statistics 1 - (8) CHEMISTRY any 15 points at 100-level Notes: - Students enrolling in the First Forestry Examination at Canterbury must complete FORE 111.
+Students completing the First Forestry Examination at another university should complete FORE 102 as part of their examination, in lieu of FORE 111.
+FORE 102 is also available for students who are intending to do Forestry and who are unable to attend FORE 111 on campus. - A candidate who has failed to gain a pass in all the courses of the First Forestry Examination or a pass in the Examination as a Whole may, with the approval of the Dean of Engineering and Forestry, be permitted to repeat the course or courses failed or enrol for approved substitutes concurrently with course of the Second Forestry Examination. - The Chair, Forestry Board of Studies, in consultation with the Dean of Engineering and Forestry, may modify the First Forestry Examination based on prior learning.